knative/docs/docs/eventing/sources/kafka-source/README.md

 # Apache Kafka Source

-Tutorial on how to build and deploy a `KafkaSource` event source.

-## Background

 The `KafkaSource` reads all the messages, from all partitions, and sends those messages as CloudEvents through HTTP to its configured `sink`.
 The `KafkaSource` supports an ordered consumer delivery guaranty, which is a per-partition blocking consumer that waits for a successful response from the CloudEvent subscriber before it delivers the next message of the partition.

 <!--TODO: Check if this note is out of scope; should we not mention anything beyond the direct Knative/Kafka integration we provide?-->